singh98035/singh98035/README.md

-- 👋 Hi, I’m @singh98035
+- 👋 Hi, I am Manjot Singh
-- 👀 I’m interested in MUSIC
+- 👀 Having 2 year experience in Full Stack Engineer
-- 🌱 I’m currently learning MEAN Stack
+- 🌱 Currently Working as Associate Software Engineer at Technossus
-- 📫 How to reach me ...
+- 📫 Please feel free to reach out to me on LinkedIn

 <!---
 singh98035/singh98035 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.